1platform/onebe/docs/modules/Utils_StringUtils.md

 ▸ **encryptPassword**(`password`, `saltSize?`): `string`

-Encrypt a password using the hash function from bcryptjs.
+Method used to encrypt a password using the hash function from bcryptjs.

 #### Parameters